decemberly/decemberly.github.io/_posts/2013-12-09-write-better-links.md

 * Use underline for all links in body text
 * Avoid italic style, because it's often difficult to read
-* don't use underlines on anything other than links
+* Don't use underlines on anything other than links